Research & Insight

 Empty State’s range of lighting is born from practicality and utility, designed to be complementary pieces.
 The core suite of 6 designs can be configured to create millions of variations and sell for prices well into 5 figures.

-Consumers have been trained to associate flexibility with diminished quality; the wider the range, the lower the quality.
+Consumers have been trained to associate flexibility with diminished quality; the wider the range, the lower the expectation.
 It was vital that the brand didn’t feel lost amid its fluctuations.

 Born from design, the competition regularly presents their art form with elegance and sophistication.
-But their origins can result in restrictions: Founder-led or diluted through the breadth of an ever-expanding range.
+But their origins can result in restrictions: Tightly bound to their founders or diluted through the breadth of an ever-expanding range.

 The products are not revolutionary.
-But they are brilliantly executed to the finest detail – greater attention paid to application and optimisation over the concept.
+But they are brilliantly executed to the finest detail – greater attention paid to application and optimisation over originality.

 The dealer profile influenced the brand ID, name included.
 It was designed to stand out from a crowd of competitors weaving a similar story, and to translate to international markets, knowing that initial emphasis would be oriented towards major urban centres in the U.K., Western Europe & the U.S.